If you are planning a trip to Eastern Europe then this article is for you.

 This is a really difficult question to answer as each country has something to offer.
 Just because Croatia is more visited than Romania doesn’t mean it’s less worth it.
 Travelling to Eastern Europe is a joy because often you will find amazing places you knew little about.

-As for my favourite county, I would have to say Slovenia.
+As for my favourite country, I would have to say Slovenia.
 Gorgeous, with lovely capital beautiful nature, and fantastic food. and I love the Slovenian people.

 Yes, debit and credit cards such as Visa and Mastercard are accepted everywhere.
 American Express not so much, mostly in high-end shops, hotels, and restaurants.